Regression-Games/RegressionBot/docs/api.md

 ### rgBot.findAndDigBlock(blockType, [options]) ⇒ <code>Promise.&lt;boolean&gt;</code>
 > Locate and dig the closest Block of a given type within a maximum distance from the Bot.
 > This method will equip the most appropriate tool in the bot inventory for this Block type.
+>
+> Note: In more advanced bot code implementations, you will most likely want to pass skipCollection as true and handle the choice to collect or not as a decision in your main loop's next iteration.

 **Returns**: <code>Promise.&lt;boolean&gt;</code> - true if a Block was found and dug successfully or false if a Block was not found or if digging was interrupted

-Note: In more advanced bot code implementations, you will most likely want to pass skipCollection as true and handle the choice to collect or not as a decision in your main loop's next iteration.

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |